 melissa and photography

-She photographed professionally for 10 years in Washington, DC.
-In 1987, she pioneered a new style of wedding photography that is very popular today - called wedding photojournalism.
-In 1990, the Washingtonian Magazine named her as one of the top 10 wedding photographers in the DC area, and featured her photo of a swirling bride as the lead photo for their wedding article.
+Melissa Schelling is a life long photographer who worked 10 years as a full time professional in Washington, DC.
+In 1987, she pioneered a new style of wedding photography that smashed the tradition of staged wedding photos, marketing it as “Photojournalism without the grit.”
+By 1990, Melissa was a Washingtonian Magazine Top 10 Wedding Photographer, and her photo of a swirling bride was the lead photo for their annual wedding article.

 During the year of living dog-less, strange dogs yanked on their leashes to come see me.
-When I entered a park that my late dog loved, a pack of 10 dogs surrounded me.
+After entering my late dog’s favorite park, a pack of 10 dogs surrounded me.
 Dogs know when you need them most, and I was lost without my 16 year old dog.

 There was another dog-less year, age 6-7.
-Every day I played with the Beagle next door, who howled as I left.
+Every day the Beagle next door played with me, then howled when I left.
 Each night during bath time, I practiced my Beagle howl at full volume.
 Finally, my mother gave in and got me another dog.

 By age 11, I was leash walking four dogs by myself: two Great Danes heeling on the left, long haired Dachshund trotting on the right, and pure black German Shepherd striding out in front.
-My parents didn't worry about my safety - nobody was going to bother a little girl walking huge dogs.
+My parents didn't worry for my safety - nobody was going to bother a little girl with huge dogs.